monmohan/cors-tutorial-practical/docs/CORS.md

 There are some exceptions to the above rule (mostly by, suprise surprise IE !) but they are non-standard.

 ###Same Origin Policy
 By default, Browsers enforce "Same Origin Policy" for HTTP requests initiated from within scripts.
 A web application using XMLHttpRequest could only make HTTP requests to its own domain.
-One important thing to be aware of, is that, cross orgin "embedding" is allowed.
+One important thing to be aware of, is that, cross origin "embedding" is allowed.
 Browsers can load scripts(source),images, media files embedded within the page even if they are from a different origin.

 In this blog we will focus on the main restriction, cross origin requests using XMLHttpRequest